Careers in Aquatic Life Sciences

 Our aquaculture program is based on a comprehensive, systemic, and environmental approach that considers the animal in the context of its rearing environment.
 To this end, we teach various production methods: closed-loop systems, aquarium science, biofloc production, and aquaponics, which combines fish farming with plant cultivation.

 Aquaponics is a sustainable production system that seamlessly combines aquaculture and hydroponics.
-This four-day training course is designed for those who wish to learn the skills and techniques essential to the synergistic production of fish and plants.
+This four-day training course is designed for those who wish to learn the essential skills and techniques for the synergistic production of fish and plants.
 It provides the foundational knowledge needed to launch an efficient and environmentally friendly aquaponics operation.

-Micro Certification – Tilapia Farming and Broodstock Management
+Micro Certification – Genetics, Domestication, and Strain Management in Aquaculture

 Regulations

-To help professionals navigate the regulatory requirements associated with their activities, we offer a range of mandatory training courses closely aligned with our areas of expertise in aquaculture.
-These courses address animal welfare requirements, helping industry stakeholders implement practices that are compliant, responsible, and in line with current standards.
+To help professionals navigate the regulatory requirements associated with their activities, we offer a range of mandatory training courses closely aligned with our business lines and expertise in aquaculture.
+These courses incorporate animal welfare requirements to support industry stakeholders in implementing practices that are compliant, responsible, and in line with current standards.

 Training on how to prepare an application for a “capacitaire” license for non-domestic animals